 IELTS Reading Structure

-The reading part of IELTS is one hour long.
-It consists of three sections each having one or several texts on a various topics.
+IELTS Reading section is the second part of the exam.
+It is one hour long and it consists of three sections each having one or several texts on a various topics.
 Each section will have 13 to 14 questions for a total of 40.

 If you are familiar with the structure, then try one of the IELTS Reading Practice Tests.

 According to wikipedia.org, 80% of test-takers chose Academic as their module in 2015.

 IELTS Reading Tips

 Answers to the questions come one after another, meaning that the first question will have its answer in the beginning of the text, the answer to question two will come after it and so on.
 Follow this pattern to avoid unnecessary search.
 However, rarely there are questions that deviate from this pattern.
 In this case, you will have to go back and seek for relevant information in the part of the text that you would otherwise ignore.
 Always keep this in mind.